mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 # **PART 2: What are the most common patterns we all use for our stories?**

 Here are 30 common patterns we use to construct and maintain our personal and collective narratives:
-**1. Confirmation bias**: We may seek out information or opinions that support our story, while ignoring or dismissing evidence that contradicts it.
-> **Why it’s dangerous:** This is the engine behind all self-deception.
-It filters reality, reinforces our narrative, and makes every other lie more believable.
-Without this, most lies would die immediately.

 ---

+**1. Confirmation bias**: We may seek out information or opinions that support our story, while ignoring or dismissing evidence that contradicts it.  *This is the engine behind all self-deception.*

+**2. Victimhood**: We may portray ourselves as victims to gain sympathy, moral authority, or protection. *Victimhood grants enormous moral power.
+It prevents accountability and justifies almost any action.*

+**3. Strategic/Manufactured vulnerability**: We may exaggerate or fabricate vulnerabilities to manipulate others into supporting our story, or share their vulnerabilities to create a bond.

+**4. Scorekeeping**: We may keep track of favors, sacrifices, or hardships to justify our claims for more resources or support.

+**5. Comparative shaming**: We may compare ourselves to others in a way that highlights their shortcomings and justifies our own claims for more.

-**2. Selective memory**: We may remember events in a way that supports our narrative while forgetting or ignoring contradictory details.
+**6. Selective memory**: We may remember events in a way that supports our narrative while forgetting or ignoring contradictory details.
-> **Why it’s dangerous:** Memory is the foundation of identity.
-When we rewrite the past to protect our self-story, we become unable to correct ourselves.

----

-**3. Cherry-picking**: We selectively choose data or evidence that supports our story and ignore what contradicts it.
-> **Why it’s dangerous:** It gives the illusion of logic and evidence while being a highly manipulated truth.

----

-**4. Appealing to fear**: We may use fear tactics to persuade others to believe our story or support our cause.
-> **Why it’s dangerous:** Fear overrides rationality.
-Entire nations, religions, and groups have been controlled through fear.

----

-**5. Victimhood**: We may portray ourselves as victims to gain sympathy, moral authority, or protection.
-> **Why it’s dangerous:** Victimhood grants enormous moral power.
-It prevents accountability and justifies almost any action.

----

 **6. Blame-shifting**: We often blame others for our problems or failures to avoid accountability.
-> **Why it’s dangerous:** It destroys relationships and social trust.
-Collective blame-shifting fuels political instability and conflict.

----

 **7. Gaslighting**: We may manipulate others into doubting their own perceptions or memories to maintain control over the narrative.
-> **Why it’s dangerous:** This is psychological warfare.
-It breaks identities, relationships, and mental stability.

----

 **8. Polarization**: We may create an "us vs. them" mentality to rally support and demonize opposing viewpoints.
-> **Why it’s dangerous:** Once people are split into groups, truth becomes irrelevant and conflict becomes inevitable.

----

 **9. Scapegoating**: We blame a specific group or individual for broader problems to divert attention from our own shortcomings.
-> **Why it’s dangerous:** Historically, scapegoating has led to wars, ethnic cleansing, and genocide.

----

 **10. Exaggeration**: We often exaggerate achievements, skills, or experiences to appear more impressive or competent.
-> **Why it’s dangerous:** It forms inflated identities that collapse under pressure.

----

 **11. Minimization**: We downplay our mistakes or shortcomings to avoid responsibility.
-> **Why it’s dangerous:** Minimization prevents real growth, and in relationships it slowly erodes trust.

----

 **12. Deflection**: We change the subject or divert attention away from uncomfortable topics to avoid scrutiny.
-> **Why it’s dangerous:** Deflection keeps the lie alive by never allowing it to be inspected.

----

 **13. Omission**: We leave out key details or facts that could undermine our story or make us look bad.
-> **Why it’s dangerous:** Omission is the most elegant lie — technically true, but morally false.

----

 **14. Overgeneralization**: We make broad statements or assumptions based on limited evidence to support our narrative.
-> **Why it’s dangerous:** Overgeneralization creates stereotypes, faulty logic, and rigid worldviews.

----

 **15. False causality**: We imply that one event caused another without real evidence.
-> **Why it’s dangerous:** It creates superstitions, conspiracy theories, and false confidence in flawed conclusions.

----

 **16. False dichotomy**: We present a situation as having only two options when more exist.
-> **Why it’s dangerous:** Simplifies complex issues and forces people into extreme choices.

----

 **17. Social proof**: We use the opinions or actions of others to validate our story.
-> **Why it’s dangerous:** People follow a group even when the group is wrong, corrupt, or delusional.

----
+**4. Appealing to fear**: We may use fear tactics to persuade others to believe our story or support our cause.

 **18. Appealing to emotions**: We use emotional appeals to manipulate others into believing our story.
-> **Why it’s dangerous:** It bypasses logical analysis and creates emotional dependence.

----

 **19. Manipulative language**: We use loaded words, euphemisms, or implications to influence others’ thinking.
-> **Why it’s dangerous:** Language shapes perception; manipulating it shapes reality.

----

-**20. Appealing to authority**: We use authority figures or experts to make our story seem more legitimate.
-> **Why it’s dangerous:** When used dishonestly, it shuts down critical thinking.

----

-**21. Appealing to tradition**: We use tradition or established norms to justify our story or actions.
-> **Why it’s dangerous:** Tradition can be a shield for irrational or harmful behavior.

----

-**22. In-group favoritism**: We prioritize the interests of our own group over others.
-> **Why it’s dangerous:** Creates bubbles of mutual justification and fuels tribalism.

----

-**23. Out-group derogation**: We belittle or demean those outside our group to undermine their credibility.
-> **Why it’s dangerous:** It feeds hatred and dehumanization.

----

 **24. Repetition**: We repeat our story or message many times to reinforce it.
-> **Why it’s dangerous:** Repetition makes lies feel true simply through familiarity.

----

 **25. Fabrication**: We create completely false stories or events to support our narrative.
-> **Why it’s dangerous:** Fabrication requires effort and intention — it is deliberate distortion.

----

-**26. Misinformation**: We spread false or misleading information, often unintentionally, to support our story.
-> **Why it’s dangerous:** One piece of misinformation can mislead millions.

----

 **27. False promises**: We make commitments we never intend to keep to gain trust or support.
-> **Why it’s dangerous:** It destroys relationships and political credibility.

----

 **28. False equivalence**: We draw comparisons between unrelated things to justify our narrative.
-> **Why it’s dangerous:** It distorts moral judgment and confuses the truth.

----

 **29. Bandwagon effect**: We claim that “everyone” believes our story to create social pressure.

-> **Why it’s dangerous:** It hijacks people’s fear of isolation.
+**30. Appealing to non-expert authority**: We cite influential figures who are not actually experts in the relevant field.

 ---

-**30. Appealing to non-expert authority**: We cite influential figures who are not actually experts in the relevant field.
-> **Why it’s dangerous:** Misleads people into trusting opinions that have no real credibility.

 All these patterns are tools we use to construct and maintain our narratives, I named as many as I could think of, but there are certainly more.
 However, they all boiled down to three core mechanisms: